 Once fully cooked, remove the bunch of herbs.

-Boil the rigatoni al dente in lightly salted water, drain them, pour them into the pot, stir carefully, sprinkle with pecorino cheese, sauté over the fire for a few minutes, and serve them together with the meats.
+Boil the rigatoni al dente in slightly salted water, drain them, pour them into the pot, stir carefully, sprinkle with pecorino cheese, sauté over the fire for a few minutes, and serve them together with the meats.

 Pan